Floorp-Projects/Floorp/docs/code-quality/lint/create.rst

 As seen from the example above, string and regex linters are very easy to create, but they should be avoided if possible.
 It is much better to use a context aware linter for the language you are trying to lint.
-For example, use eslint to lint JavaScript files, use flake8 to lint python files, etc.
+For example, use eslint to lint JavaScript files, use ruff to lint Python files, etc.

 Which brings us to the third and most interesting type of linter,